 What Knife to Use

-The knife is the most lethal weapon in close combat.
-When selecting a knife, two elements must be considered: balance and sharpness.
+The knife is the most lethal self defense weapon for close combat.
+When selecting the optimal tactical knife, two elements must be considered: balance and sharpness.
 The hilt should be comfortable in your hand, and the blade should not be so heavy that it drags the hilt from your fingers in a slack hold.

 Because an artery rips through (as opposed to a clean cut) tends to constrict and limit the bleeding, the blade must have a vital stabbing tip and excellent cutting edges.
 If a major artery is cut cleanly, the attacker will immediately lose consciousness and die.